Civil Compromise for a Criminal Offense

 Although state laws vary, civil compromise is generally available only when:

 • The same act results in criminal and civil liability.
-For example, a burglary is a criminal act, and if the burglar has damaged or taken property, the homeowner would also have the basis for a civil suit against the burglar.
-Often, the burglar's sentence will include an order of restitution (repayment to the victim for any losses incurred), which will spare the victim the expense and hassle of bringing a civil suit.
+For example, shoplifting is a criminal act, and if the thief escapes with the property, the business owner would have grounds for a civil suit seeking compensation for the loss.

 • Before the case goes to trial, the victim formally states that he or she is satisfied by the compromise.
-This element is crucial— the victim must tell the court that he or she desires this outcome, and do so before trial begins.
-The idea behind this rule is that, in appropriate cases, the public interest is best served by immediate and full restitution to the victim, rather than drawn out court proceedings.
+This element is crucial— the victim must tell the court that he or she wants the civil compromise, and do so before trial begins.
+The idea behind this rule is that, in appropriate cases, the public interest is best served by immediate and full restitution to the victim, rather than drawn-out court proceedings.

 • The judge (and sometimes the prosecutor) must consent to the compromise.
 This requirement ensures that the compromise is fair to all the parties involved.

 • The crime is a misdemeanor.
-Felony charges are not fair game for compromises, as explained more fully below.
+Felony charges normally aren't fair game for compromises, as explained more fully below.

-In states that do not specifically authorize civil compromise, or in a state that does permit civil compromise, but where the law's requirements are not met, a payment to the victim will not prevent criminal charges or conviction.
-In other words, a defendant's offer to pay the victim for the consequences of his criminal act will have no bearing on whether the prosecutor presses on with the case.
+In states that don't specifically authorize civil compromise, or in a state that does permit them but the law's requirements aren't met, a payment to the victim won't prevent criminal charges or conviction.
+In other words, a defendant's offer to pay the victim for the consequences of a crime will probably have no bearing on whether the prosecutor presses on with the case.

 The Same Act

-Civil compromise is permitted only if the same act results in criminal and civil liability.
+Civil compromise is allowed only if the same act results in criminal and civil liability.

 Same act.
 For example, if a defendant punches someone in the face, the defendant has committed the crime of battery and can be charged with that crime.
 The defendant has also committed the tort of battery, and the victim can sue the defendant in civil court for damages (money) that will cover medical costs, lost wages, and pain and suffering.
 In states that allow civil compromise, a misdemeanor battery case could be compromised because the same act (hitting) results in civil and criminal liability.